JarrodCTaylor/vim-python-test-runner/README.md

 REQUIREMENTS
 ============

 You need a VIM version that was compiled with python support, which is typical for most distributions on Linux/Mac.
 You can check this by running ``vim --version | grep +python`` if you get a hit you are in business.

 Tests are ran with either django-nose or nosetest so these will need to be pip installed in order for the plugin to function properly.

 Usage
 =====

-The plugin provides seven commands:
+The plugin provides eight commands:

     DjangoTestApp
     DjangoTestFile